FT-Autonomous/F1Tenth-RL/README.md

-# F1Tenth Team 1
+# F1Tenth PPO

-This repository contains all our code as well as the F1Tenth Gym repository, as a submodule.
-You can find the [documentation](https://f1tenth-gym.readthedocs.io/en/latest/) of the environment here.
+This repository contains all our code as well as an F1Tenth Gym repository fork, as a submodule.
+You can find the [documentation](https://f1tenth-gym.readthedocs.io/en/latest/) of the F1Tenth Gym environment here.

+This is an implementation of a simple reinforcement learning (RL) algorithm for teaching an F1Tenth car to race using a simple proximal policy optimization (PPO) algorithm.
+Random race tracks are used to help the agent adapt to different environments.

 ## Quickstart